codecrafters-io/frontend/README.md

 ### Deploying

-**TODO: Update this**

-- This app is served via [codecrafters-io/server](https://github.com/codecrafters-io/server)
-- When a commit is merged into master, GitHub Actions will create a corresponding PR [like this](https://github.com/codecrafters-io/server/pull/39).
+- This app is automatically deployed to [app.codecrafters.io](https://app.codecrafters.io) when a commit is merged into master.
-- Merge that PR, and the app will be deployed.
-- It can take 2-3 minutes for the PR to be created.
+- Each branch is also deployed to a preview URL via Vercel.